Shim Ching, MD: Asia Pacific Plastic Surgery

 Symmastia — commonly referred to as bread-loafing or uni-boob — occurs when two implants touch one another in the center of the chest.
-If the breast implant pocket is over-dissected in the middle, this causes the implants to migrate toward the middle of the chest, causing symmastia.
-Correction of this involves suturing the medial part of the pocket closed, placing support materials such as SERI, and decreasing the size or diameter of the implants.
+If the breast implant pocket is over-dissected in the middle, the implants may migrate toward the middle of the chest, causing symmastia.
+Correction of this complication involves suturing the medial part of the pocket closed, placing support materials such as SERI, and decreasing the size or diameter of the implants.

 Other Problems Corrected by Breast Revision